Moong Dal ka Halwa

-It was sooooo good and simply irresistible!
+It was sooooo good and utterly irresistible!

-From the color and looks of it I always thought that moong dal ka halwa is prepared with yellow lentils.
+From the color and looks of it, I always thought that moong dal ka halwa is prepared with yellow lentils.
 But here is the spoiler!

 Traditionally, Moong Dal ka Halwa is made with green split moong dal.
-Surprised !
+Surprised!

 I don’t think I can even come close to her way of making halwa.